simap/pixelblaze/README.expressions.md

 The exported `beforeRender(delta)` function is called before it is going to render a new frame of pixels to the strip.
 The `delta` argument is the number of elapsed milliseconds (with a resolution of 6.25ns!) since the last time `beforeRender` was called.
 You can use `delta` to create animations that run at the same speed regardless of the frame rate.

-Pixelblaze's language is based off of JavaScript (ES6) syntax, but with a subset of the language features available.
-All numbers in Pixelblaze are a 16.16 fixed-point numbers.
+Pixelblaze's language is based on JavaScript (ES6) syntax, but with a subset of the language features available.
+All numbers in Pixelblaze are 16.16 fixed-point numbers.
 This can handle values between -32,768 to +32,768 with fractional accuracy down to 1/65,536ths.

 A global called `pixelCount` is defined based on how many pixels you've configured in settings.
 You can use this in initialization code or in any function.